How to effectively use a cashflow forecast

-Once you’ve built your cash flow forecast, using cloud-based software like Xero or QuickBooks Online (QBO), you need to make the most of the tool.
-The reason you need to forecast is so you can predict your incomings and outgoings.
+Forecasting allows you to predict your incomings and outgoings.
 Daily syncs with Xero and QBO means that your data is always in real-time.
 Using this current data (and a bit of help from your historical data) means you can accurately project what will happen next.
-Of course, a projection is never going to be 100% law, but it’s the next best thing.

 Use your forecast to its full potential